So I went on a trip. Almost an impulse trip, really; my sister Alena and our friend Mark were going to Fringe and asked if I wanted to come.

 I saw The Play That Goes Wrong in Newcastle twice.
 The first night ran as usual.
 The second night, the show had to be interrupted for an emergency (rumor suggested a medical emergency, though I could not confirm).

 My personal record of being in public buildings with alarms or emergencies is a statistical anomaly.
-Many are small (a stage light exploded during The Addams Family on Broadway, but that was a minor interruption), but others have been more serious (several hotel fires, one airport fire alarm, one smoking train car [not the tobacco kind], one convention center fire…)
+Many are small (a stage light exploded during The Addams Family on Broadway, but that was a minor interruption), but others have been more serious (several hotel fires, one airport fire alarm, one train station, one smoking train car [not the tobacco kind], one convention center fire…)

 My inner circle likes to joke that when infuriated I can start fires with my mind but I’m just really bad at aiming them, but honestly, I wasn’t mad in all these cases.